ricrogz/getdata_CP/CodeBook.md

 We subset the data for each subject and activity pair, putting it into a temporary storage ("tmp"), over which column averages are calculated.
 Then, the averages are stored in the "means" data.frame associated to the proper subject and activity.

-Finally, the "means" data.frame is written to a csv file.
+Finally, the "means" data.frame is written to a csv file named "tidy_data_means.csv".